sted0011/bef/_posts/2017-05-20-web-development.markdown

 description: I know HTML, CSS, and other stuff # Add post description (optional)
 tag: [Web Development, Web Design, Marketing]
 ---
 I am a designer who can digitally implement designs.
-I work regularly in HTML/CSS and SCSS and pay close attention to responsiveness, so my implementations will look good at scale.
-I built this portfolio site using Jekyll, but I work regularly within WordPess as well.
-In both instances I use GitHub to make updates to the sites.
+I work regularly in HTML/CSS and SCSS and pay close attention to responsiveness.
+I built this portfolio site using Jekyll, but I work regularly within WordPess and use GitHub to make updates.

-I also build and tailor email templates, which often requires inline styling (I know: eek!).
-For this work, I am proficient with MailChimp, Microsoft Dynamics 365, and Marketo design tools.
+Beyond websites, I can build and tailor email templates, often delivering them through MailChimp, Microsoft Dynamics 365, and Marketo design tools.

 > Digital design is like painting, except the paint never dries. <cite>― Neville Brody</cite>